 Hawaii is the 4th smaller state, the 11th least populated, and the last state to join the union.
 Despite this, it is one of the most popular and unique states.
 Located almost 2,000 miles (3,200 km) from the mainland U.S.A., Hawaii has a unique culture, language, and geography, making it an attractive travel destination and an enchanting US state with plenty of popular landmarks.

 Still, without further ado, let’s dive in and investigate what is Hawaii famous for?

 Surf and Surf culture

-In ancient Hawaii, surfing was generally practiced, but the social status was significant.
+Surfing was generally practiced in ancient Hawaii, but the social status was significant.
 Kings and nobility practiced it on the best beaches with the best waves.
 After contact with Europeans, Hawaiian culture changed, and surf lost much of its importance for many years.
-Yet, modern surf can be easily traced back to the surfing of pre-contact Hawai.
+Yet, modern surf can be traced back to pre-contact Hawai’s surfing.

-In the early 1900s, surfing started revitalizing in Hawaii, and Waikiki beach in particular.
+In the early 1900s, surfing started revitalizing Hawaii, particularly Waikiki Beach.
 During this time, Duke Kahanamoku, who had grown up surfing, taught visitors how to surf and canoe.
-He was an extraordinary athlete who became a swimming Olympic champion who spread and popularized surf worldwide.
+He was an extraordinary athlete who became a swimming Olympic champion and spread and popularized surf worldwide.
 He is considered the father of modern surfing.

 Pearl Harbor attack

 What is Hawaii famous for?
 The Japanese surprise attack on Pearl Harbor comes to the mind of many people, particularly the Americans.